 The Hawkins didn’t stop at simply living small.

 Inspired by the financial freedom their tiny home brought, they decided to invest further in the tiny living movement.
-While scoping property near where they’d taken that pivotal vacation, they discovered a lot containing 14 tiny homes, according to WTKR News 3.
+One day, while scoping property near where they’d taken that pivotal vacation, they discovered a lot containing 14 tiny homes, according to WTKR News 3.
 They purchased the property, a former auto court, and renovated the units before listing them on Airbnb in 2022.

 The entrepreneurial move allowed them to turn their minimalist lifestyle into a source of income, while each rental provided an opportunity for vacationers and aspiring tiny home dwellers to experience the lifestyle firsthand.

-The transition from a traditional home to a tiny home may seem drastic, but the Hawkins’ experience offers valuable lessons for anyone considering a lifestyle change.
+The transition from a traditional home to a tiny home may seem drastic, but the Hawkins’ experience offers valuable lessons for anyone considering a big change.
 By downsizing, they were able to slash housing costs, which offered more freedom.
-Living in a smaller space also changed their family dynamic.
+It also changed their dynamic as a family.

 Tiny homes typically measure between 100 and 400 square feet, according to Realtor.com, and are designed to prioritize efficient living while minimizing costs.
 Prices vary depending on how tricked-out the home ends up being, although some may be had for tens of thousands of dollars.